Information document to - Control of fume arising from electric arc welding of stainless steels

 1 This document revises and replaces Information Document 668/28, the main changes are at paragraphs 4,9 and 54-55.
 The document contains internal guidance which has been made available to the public.
 The guidance is considered good practice (rather than compulsory) but you may find it useful in deciding what you need to do to comply with the law.
 However, the guidance may not be applicable in all circumstances and any queries should be directed to the appropriate enforcing authority.

 2 The objective of producing this document is to increase awareness of the health risks associated with welding fume generated by stainless steel welding and to offer advice on how these risks may be controlled.
 An exposure matrix is provided at the appendix as an easy to use guide to the type of ventilation that may be required.
-All guidance documents referred to are HSE publications unless otherwise stated and are available from HSE Books, PO Box 1999, Sudbury, Suffolk CO10 6FS telephone 01787 881165, fax 01787 313995 or via HSE Books website http://books.hse.gov.uk
+All guidance documents referred to are HSE publications unless otherwise stated and are available from HSE Books, TSO Customer Services, PO Box 29, Norwich, NR3 1GN, telephone +44 (0)333 202 5070 or via HSE Books website https://books.hse.gov.uk/

 3 Welding also creates ozone, particularly when a gas shielded process is used.
 This document does not address the health risks associated with ozone exposure.
 An assessment should however be made of likely ozone exposure levels and action taken to control this exposure as appropriate.
 Further advice on these issues is provided by Ozone: health hazards and precautionary measures Guidance Note (GN) EH 38 (Revised) (ISBN 0717612066).

 4 Additional advice on the health hazards associated with electric arc welding is contained in HSG 204 Health and safety in arc welding (ISBN 0717618137).